marciomonzon/azure-service-bus-example/README.md

-# Azure Service Bus in Action
+# Azure Service Bus Queue in Action
 <p>
   This is an example of Azure Service Bus in C#.
 </p>